AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalUp
 ### Description
-KeyReversalUp searches within a specified number of periods for turning points defined as such:
+The KeyReversalUp indicator searches within a predefined number of periods to find turning points with the following characteristics:

-1. The current close is higher than the previous close
-2. The current low is smaller than or equal to the last low of the last n bars
+1	The current close is higher than the previous close 2	The current low is smaller than or equal to the last low of the last n bars

 See [*KeyReversalDown*], [*KeyReversalUpAtSMA*], [*KeyReversalDownAtSMA*], [*KeyReversalUpAtEMA*], [*KeyReversalDownAtEMA*].

 ### Parameters
 input Input data series for the indicator